lucidlayer/traceform/README.md

 It's ideal for large codebases or onboarding new team members.

-## Core Functionality: Visual Debugging Workflow Integration
+## How Traceform Works: Visual Debugging Workflow Integration

 Select any React component in VS Code → See it highlighted in your browser instantly.